HUMAN CLARITY INSTITUTE · FULL RESEARCH REPORT

 The illusion of busyness

 Modern workdays are often filled with visible activity.
-Messages are answered, meetings attended, and tasks checked off.
-Yet activity does not necessarily translate into progress, and many respondents described a growing disconnect between motion and outcome.
+Messages are answered, meetings attended, updates reviewed, and tasks completed.
+Yet activity does not necessarily translate into meaningful progress, and many respondents described a growing disconnect between motion and outcome.

 Figure 2